shovon-b/TransformerLM/readme.md

 ## Sample Output

-Below are sample outputs (generated with termperature scaling) from the trained model:
+Below are sample outputs (generated with temperature scaling) from the trained model:

 Prompt: *Once upon a time, in*